 If you do try to refinance your home equity loan, be prepared to provide financial documentation such as pay stubs, income tax returns, and documentation of asset values.
 For the best rates, you will also probably need a credit score of above 700 unless you are dealing with a credit union, in which case you might get by with a slightly lower score.

 Many home equity loans have adjustable rates.
-An adjustable-rate home equity loan can possibly be refinanced into a fixed-rate loan which might be preferable.
+In some cases, you may be able to refinance an adjustable-rate home equity loan into a fixed-rate loan, which might be preferable.
 Many homeowners prefer the certainty associated with fixed-rate loans as opposed to adjustable-rate (also called variable rate) loans.

 Another reason a homeowner might want to refinance a home equity loan is to reduce or extend the term of the loan.
 Reducing the term of the home equity loan would help build up equity in the home.
-Increasing the term of the loan would be helpful if the homeowner needed to have the payments on the loan lowered.
+Increasing the term of the loan, on the other hand, would be helpful if the homeowner needed to lower their monthly payment.

 Some home equity loans have balloon payments attached to them.
 A balloon payment occurs when a large portion of the loan is due and payable at a given time during the loan, usually at the end of the loan.
 In the case of the home equity loan, it would be amortized for a set number of years with a balloon payment due at the end of the loan.
-Some people like to refinance their home equity loans to get rid of the balloon payment.
+Some people like to refinance their home equity loans to get rid of this balloon payment.

-A cash-out home equity loan is when you refinance an existing loan with another because you want to take as much cash out of the home as possible.
-This is a risky move that should be undertaken with caution.
+Finally, a cash-out home equity loan allows you to refinance an existing loan with another because you want to take as much cash out of the home as possible.
+This is a risky move that should be undertaken with caution, since it reduces your equity.

 Refinancing the First Mortgage With a Home Equity Loan